dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 ========

-Refinement of the experimental geometry was stabilised by fixing the detector distance, and 'tilt' and 'twist' rotations.
+Refinement of the experimental geometry was stabilised by fixing the detector distance, and :math:`\tau_2` and :math:`\tau_3` rotations.
 To do this, a PHIL parameter file was created in each processing directory for use in indexing and refinement steps.

 .. code-block:: bash